jsphpl/laravan/README.md

 ```

 ### 10. Deploy
 Again, on the local machine, run the following command to fetch your app from the git repository, install composer dependencies and run the migrations.
 The `app=myapp` variable refers to a key in the `group_vars/{env}/apps.yml` dictionary.

 ```bash
 ansible-playbook deploy.yml -e env=production -e app=myapp
 ```

-*Note: Replace the `example` in `app_name=example` with the key that your app is listed under in the `apps` object in `group_vars/{env}/apps.yml`*
+*Note: Replace `myapp` with the key that your app is listed under in the `apps` object in `group_vars/{env}/apps.yml`.
+Replace `production` with the environment you want to deploy to*

-In case deployment fails with an error message indicating a lack of access right to the git repository, make sure the ssh key configured in step (7.) is authorized with your git.
+In case deployment fails with an error message indicating a lack of access right to the git repository, make sure that a local ssh key is authorized with the git remote of the app.
 There could also be a problem with with ssh agent-forwarding, which you can troubleshoot using this guide: [https://developer.github.com/v3/guides/using-ssh-agent-forwarding/](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/).

 ## Credits